 - Look closely at your eCommerce Conversion Rate:

-If this is your first AdWords campaign, then Organic Search is a good benchmark for an estimated conversion rate (in this case, 1.52%).
-Visitors from organic traffic likely found your website from a similar search (i.e. “places to stay in charleston” or “hotels in charleston,” etc.), landed on your website, liked what they saw, and booked.
+If this is your first Google Ads campaign, then Organic Search is a good benchmark for an estimated conversion rate (in this case, 1.52%).
+Visitors from organic traffic likely found your website from a similar search (i.e. “places to stay in Charleston” or “hotels in Charleston,” etc.), landed on your website, liked what they saw, and booked.
 YES!

-Now let’s see if we can repeat that process with AdWords to convert payed clicks into paying guests.
+Now let’s see if we can repeat that process with Google Ads to convert paid clicks into paying guests.

 Using the estimated numbers from earlier, we saw an expected 445.5 website visits per month, for a cost of $1,501.27.